 - Scrum Master as a change agent

 All participants completing the Professional Scrum Master II course will receive a password to attempt the Professional Scrum Master II (PSM II) assessment.
-If you attempt the PSM II assessment within 14 days of the class and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.
+PSM II class participants who attempt the PSM II assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost..
 You are also entitled to a 40% discount on the PSM III assessment.
 These industry-recognized PSM certifications require a minimum passing score.